Brufoli sottopelle: la skincare routine per eliminarli

 Morning

-1. CLEANSING: with a gentle foaming cleanser.
-It is essential for keeping the skin clean.
+1. CLEANSING: use a gentle foaming cleanser.
+It is critically important to keep your Skin clean.

-2. BOOST: with Niacinamide serum, with sebum-regulating and anti-inflammatory action.
+2. BOOST: with niacinamide serum, that has sebum-regulating and anti-inflammatory properties.

-3. HYDRATION: with a lightweight face cream containing active ingredients with purifying action, as well as hydrating ones (e.g. Hyaluronic Acid), to normalize sebum secretion and help prevent comedones from forming
+3. MOISTURIZING: with a lightweight facial moisturizer that contains purifying active ingredients as well as hydrating ones (e.g., Hyaluronic Acid) to regulate sebum production and prevent the formation of comedones

-4. SUN PROTECTION: it is best to protect yourself from UV rays with specific products, especially lightweight, non-greasy, and non-occlusive ones.
+4. SUN PROTECTION: it’s important to protect your skin from UV rays using specialized products that are especially lightweight, non-greasy, and non-comedogenic.

-DOCTOR'S TIP: if applying face cream + sunscreen feels too heavy, apply only sunscreen in the morning and face cream in the evening.
+DOCTOR’S TIP: if applying facial moisturizer + sunscreen feels heavy, use only sunscreen in the morning and facial moisturizer in the evening.

 Evening

-1. MAKEUP REMOVER: if you are wearing makeup, it is best to remove it first.
-You can choose between a micellar water for light makeup and a cleansing oil for more full-coverage makeup.
+1. MAKEUP REMOVER: if you’re wearing makeup, start by removing it.
+You can choose between a Micellar Watermicellar water for light makeup and an oil-based cleanser for heavier, more long-wearing makeup.

-3. EXFOLIATION: with a chemical exfoliant such as Salicylic Acid, useful for removing impurities that clog pores, helping prevent and reduce comedone formation.
-Use only in the evening.
+3. EXFOLIATION: use a chemical exfoliant such as Salicylic Acid, which helps remove impurities that clog pores and prevents comedones from forming.
+This should only be done in the evening.

-4. BOOST: for a complete treatment, choose the Retinol Booster as it reduces sebum production and normalizes keratinization.
-Use only in the evening.
-If you want to use just one booster, apply the Niacinamide-based one both morning and evening.
+4. BOOST: for a full treatment, choose a Retinol Boosterretinol treatment that reduces sebum production and regulates keratinization.
+This should only be used in the evening.
+If you prefer to use just one booster, apply the niacinamide-based one both morning and evening.

-1. Purifying Face Mask 2 times a week to absorb excess sebum and keep pores clean at all times
+1. Purifying Face Mask applied 2 times per week to absorb excess sebum and keep pores clear

-2. Anti-Imperfection Gel: SOS treatment to apply to the pimple being treated to reduce swelling right away
+2. Anti-Blemish Gel: SOS treatment to apply directly to the targeted pimple to quickly reduce swelling.

-HOW TO REMOVE PIMPLE MARKS AND PREVENT THEM FROM FORMING
+HOW TO GET RID OF PIMPLE MARKS AND PREVENT THEIR FORMATION

-While treating under-the-skin pimples, you need to make sure you do your best to reduce the risk of skin marks and use specific products to remove them completely.
+While treating under-the-skin pimples, be sure to do your best to lower your risk of post-inflammatory hyperpigmentation (skin marks) and use specialized products to fully eliminate them.

-This is post-inflammatory hyperpigmentation: an acquired hypermelanosis that occurs after an inflammation or skin injury and can appear in all skin types.
+This refers to post-inflammatory Hyperpigmentation: it is an acquired hypermelanosis that occurs after inflammation or a skin lesion, which can develop in all types of Skin.

-An example of post-inflammatory hyperpigmentation is pimple marks.
+An example of post-inflammatory Hyperpigmentation is acne spots.

 - salicylic acid;